ProfJigsaw/stackqaface/README.md

 # stackqaface
-The front end the StackOverflow-lite repo which consumes an API built to host questions and answers
+The front end of the StackOverflow-lite repo which consumes an API built to host questions and answers